 Be sure to visit our products page to learn more about each of these high quality superfood ingredients.

 When we travel to hotels we usually make smaller, “daily” batches of Chocolate Bliss.
-We have found that a 24 ounce water bottle full of Bliss (and ice) will keep one person satisfied and energized for a full-on day of workshops and events (we have successfully proven this in several situations).
+We have found that an 18 ounce thermos full of Bliss (and ice) will keep one person satisfied and energized for a full-on day of workshops and events (we have successfully proven this in several situations).